-the long run, a majority of these metrics do not actually get used to manage an organization.
-These metrics become ignored and deemed worthless.
-It is the combination of ignored metrics and the negative use of metrics that begins the downfall of the perceived value of metrics and leads to a very negative metrics culture.
+Often times an organization collects numerous measures and generates numerous metrics.
+In many of these cases, it is unclear why certain metrics are being collected.
+In the long run, a majority of these are not actually used to manage an organization; they become ignored and deemed worthless.
+It is the combination of ignored metrics and the negative use of metrics that begins the downfall of the perceived value of metrics and, therefore, leads to a very negative metrics culture.

 Constructing a Value-Added Metric

 There are many challenges to establishing a positive metrics culture.
 One of the primary objectives to building a positive metrics culture is to ensure they are solving a problem and designed to be value-added.

 It is important to gather input prior to establishing metrics.
 For input, consider the following: It is necessary to uncover problem areas in the organization, the application team, or project.
 It is also important to identify the value-added metrics in use by other organization..
 The possibility of effectively using metrics to alleviate the pain felt by groups in certain areas can be a big motivator to implementing metrics.